Compress Image to Exact KB Size Online

 Frequently Asked Questions

-How can I compress an image to an exact KB size?
+How can I compress an image to an exact KB size online?

 Why is my image still too large after compression?